flintlib/flint/doc/source/fmpq_mpoly.rst

 .. function:: void fmpq_mpoly_divrem_ideal(fmpq_mpoly_struct ** Q, fmpq_mpoly_t R, const fmpq_mpoly_t A, fmpq_mpoly_struct * const * B, slong len, const fmpq_mpoly_ctx_t ctx)

     This function is as per :func:`fmpq_mpoly_divrem` except that it takes an array of divisor polynomials *B* and it returns an array of quotient polynomials *Q*.
-    The number of divisor (and hence quotient) polynomials, is given by *len*.
+    The number of divisor (and hence quotient) polynomials is given by *len*.

 Greatest Common Divisor